1999 Atlantic hurricane season: Tropical Storm Katrina

 The remnants of a cold front moved southward through the western Caribbean Sea on October 22, leading to a broad low pressure area forming by October 26.
 The pulsing thunderstorms and circulation organized into Tropical Depression Fifteen on October 28, located about 175 mi (280 km) east of Bluefields, Nicaragua.
 Although wind shear displaced the circulation from the thunderstorms, the depression also developed rainbands, a sign of intensification.
 Late on October 29, the NHC upgraded the depression to Tropical Storm Katrina, based on gale-force winds recorded by the Hurricane Hunters.
 Soon thereafter, Katrina moved ashore eastern Nicaragua near Puerto Cabezas with peak winds of 40 mph (65 km/h) around 00:00 UTC on October 30.
 It quickly weakened to a depression over land as it moved northwestward.
 Roughly 24 hours after landfall, Katrina re-emerged over water into the Gulf of Honduras, after its circulation reformed.
 However, there was little remaining thunderstorms, and Katrina failed to re-intensify before making landfall again near the northern Belize–Mexico border on October 31.
 Although forecasters noted the potential for re-intensification over the Gulf of Mexico, Katrina dissipated on November 1 off the northern coast of the Yucatán Peninsula, where it was absorbed by another cold front.

 Upon the storm's formation, tropical storm warnings were issued for the coast of Nicaragua, as well as the San Andrés islands of Colombia shortly afterward.
 Roughly 1,200 people were evacuated to emergency shelters in Honduras.
 The storm dropped torrential rainfall across Central America, estimated between 10 and 15 in, which affected areas devastated by Hurricane Mitch the year prior.
 However, there was little flooding and only minor landslides.
 The flooding also damaged five bridges in Honduras, and the cities of Tocoa and Trujillo were isolated as the Aguán and Siline rivers overflowed their banks.
-Katrina also destroyed water pipes that were replaced after Mitch.
+Katrina also destroyed water pipes that were replaced after Mitch, worth HNL 170,000 (US$9,000).
 Between October 30 and November 1, the remnants of Katrina produced widespread moderate rainfall across the Yucatan Peninsula, peaking at 6.32 in in Cunduacán.
 Moisture from the remnants of the storm enhanced rainfall across southern Florida in association with the cold front that absorbed the system.